-- Adoption children

-- Age older person

 - Age older person financial abuse (pensions)

 - Age Young Person 16 & 17 year olds

 - Bereavement, Death recently bereaved

 - Caring responsibilities

 - Children child care

 - Children who leave care/over 18 care leavers

 - Crime Victim of crime

 - Cultural Barriers, Language barriers English not their first language

 - Debt/indebted

 - Divorce/termination of Civil Partnerships

 - Domestic Violence and abuse

 - Drug and alcohol dependency

 - Gender recognition/transgender

 - Homeless (person without accommodation, in temporary accommodation, frequent change of address)

 - Just Left hospital

 - Leaving the Armed Forces, Ex-armed forces personnel and their spouses/partners

 - Lone Parent

 - MAPPA individuals (Multi Agency Public Protection Arrangements)

 - Offender/ex Offender/ Prisoners/Detainees

 - Race Immigration status/refugee/asylum seeker/people arriving from abroad

 - Redundancy

 - Retirement

 - Rural Isolation

 - Suicide and/or Self Harm Declaration

 - Supported by Troubled Families programme

+Note: Further detail around the above examples may be available by referring to the Customer Service A-Z.

-- 21. Individuals may tell you about a life event (for example, "my mum has just died") or give out information in the conversation that indicates they may have complex personal circumstances (for example: they have no ID which may indicate they are currently homeless).
+21. Individuals may tell you about a life event (for example, "my mum has just died") or give out information in the conversation that indicates they may have complex personal circumstances (for example: they have no ID which may indicate they are currently homeless).
 There may be a combination of factors which mean they require additional support to enable them to access benefits and use our services.

-- 22. Note: Claimant Commitment guidance must be followed if appropriate regarding acceptable restrictions
+Note: Follow Claimant Commitment guidance, if appropriate, regarding acceptable restrictions

-- 23. Note: Some individuals might not require additional support even though they are experiencing a life event, health issue or disability; have complex needs or difficult personal circumstances.
+Note: Some individuals might not require additional support even though they are experiencing a life event, health issue or disability; have complex needs or difficult personal circumstances.
 Try to avoid making assumptions; the individual themselves is the expert on what support is required.
 If you are unsure as to whether they want/need any additional support, you should consider asking "do you require any support to help you to use our services".